I have worked in education and entertainment and am also an historian and businessman and currently studying at the Open

 There are 33 bridges across the Thames in Greater London.
 Some are famous, some are beautiful and some are pig-ugly.
 Make your own mind up as we travel down the river from east to west.

-Not only London's most famous bridge but one of the most famous bridges in the world, Tower Bridge is often mistaken for London Bridge by tourists.
+Not only London's most famous bridge but also one of the most famous bridges in the world.
+Despite this, Tower Bridge is still often mistaken for London Bridge by tourists.
 Well it's a bridge and it's in London, what more do you need to know?

 The last of the Victorian bridges, indeed the last new bridge built in London until the Millennium, Tower Bridge, designed by Horace Jones and built by John Wolfe Barry, whose father Charles designed the Houses of Parliament, opened in 1894.
 Part suspension and part bascule (the name given to the lifting parts), the bridge was named after the Tower of London, not because of the towers incorporated into it, which were designed to match the Tower itself.

 The walkways became notorious for pickpockets and prostitution and were closed to the public in 1910, not to be opened again until the early 21st century.
 Now one walkway has a glass bottom to test your fear of heights as you walk across.
 In the early days, the bridge was opened several times a day.
 Now a 24 hours' notice is required.
 A screen by the southern tower tells you the scheduled opening times.

 Disappointing to generations who have grown up singing about it falling down, the current London Bridge was opened by the Queen in 1973, which was not the golden age of British architecture.
 Despite its heated pavements to stop them icing up in the winter, its ancestor in the picture above must have spun in its grave when the present bridge was unveiled.